atropos-null/LS/py109/py109_studyguide.md

 1.  **​Confusing stop Index**​: Remember that the stop index is exclusive (not included in the slice).
 2.  **​IndexError vs. Slicing**​: While `list[6] = 5` would raise an `IndexError` if the list doesn't have 7 elements, slicing like `list[2:6]` will not raise an error even if the list is shorter.
 3.  **​Modifying Slices​**: Modifying a slice of a mutable object doesn't modify the original.
+4. Note that the length of the replacement list does not need to match the length of the slice being replaced.
+Python automatically adjusts the list size to accommodate the change.

 Further References: